 (2) A recommendation that a substance be prescribed to be a specified drug may only be made if the relevant Minister is satisfied that there is high propensity for the substance to be misused, abused, used illicitly or diverted for the manufacture of a substance with a high propensity for misuse, abuse or illicit use.

-[Section 3B inserted by No. 13 of 2014 s.
+[Section 3B inserted: No. 13 of 2014 s.
 167.]

 4. Drugs and plants to which Act applies